 For satellite Wi-Fi systems, an antenna is placed within a dome-shaped container on top of the airplane.
 Over time these antennas have been designed to be more aerodynamic to produce less drag and therefore use less fuel.

 Older antennas were required to face the direction of the signal and used a somewhat cumbersome gimbal to provide rotation and tilt.
-Newer antennas are streamlined and can receive and transmit signals without movement, which can save airlines up to $25,000 in annual fuel reduction.
+Newer antennas are streamlined and can receive and transmit signals without movement, which can save airlines tens of thousands of dollars in annual fuel reduction.

 For ATG systems, there are usually a couple of antennas on the underside of the aircraft, and sometimes the addition of side antennas to receive and transmit signals to/from ground cell towers.